turboc1208/weatherAlert/README.md

    * location={"city":"your city","state":"your state"}  or {"zmw":"your zmw"}`<br>
    * frequency=minutes between checks   ( Defaults to 15 min )<br>
    * title=title of persistent notification window<br>
+   * dash_dir = /home/pi/appdaemon_dashboard/appdaemon/conf/custom_css/notices/   - directory to where alert pages should be placed
 </ul>
 Notes
 <ul>